wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/settings_guide.md

 When you choose the `Own Account shipping` option, Wayfair needs to translate the Plentymarkets shipping information into data it understands.
 1. Locate the carrier information provided by Wayfair.
 Contact [ERPSupport@wayfair.com](mailto:ERPSupport@wayfair.com) if required.
 2. For each Plentymarkets-side `Shipping Carrier` listed on the left-side column, enter the Wayfair-provided "SCAC code" in the right-side `Wayfair carrier` column.
+3. Click `Save` at the bottom of the page